 January 02, 2018

-Ulmer in the News Topic: Immigration Attorney: David W. Leopold David Leopold, Chair of Ulmer’s Immigration Law group, has recently been in the news.
-On March 6, David was included in a panel discussion on CGTN America titled “The Heat: US immigration and the future of DACA.”
-On March 1, David was...
+Ulmer in the News Topic: Immigration Attorney: David W. Leopold David Leopold, Chair of Ulmer’s Immigration Law Group, has recently been in the news.
+On April 25, David was quoted in an America’s Voice press release “Another Federal Judge Slaps Down Trump and Sessions for Ending DACA; Let’s Hope the Supreme Court...

 January 12, 2018